about

 Background:

-He has frequently been featured and quoted over the years, including on the cover of MacWeek, MacWorld, AdWeek, Folio, Business Week, The Wall Street Journal and several times in the New York Times, Fortune, Forbes, Newsweek, The Times, Bloomberg TV, Fox, CNBC, and CNN.
+He has frequently been featured and quoted over the years, including on the cover of MacWeek, MacWorld, AdWeek, Folio, Business Week, The Wall Street Journal and in the New York Times, Fortune, Forbes, Newsweek, The Times, Bloomberg TV, Fox, CNBC, and CNN.

 Samir is a frequent keynote speaker in conferences around the globe, and is represented by Celebrity Speakers Limited.
-Since Apple, Samir has been invited to speak about the changes in the tech, media, publishing and how technology is shaping our future, including keynotes at the first Internet Worlds, early Macintosh/PC Conferences, Media Summit, Bonnier, Grid, Pivot, Technonomy, WPP, DLD, Naspers, TechCrunch, Mobile World, Fortune, and other industry conferences and events.
+Since Apple, Samir has been invited to speak about the changes in the tech, media, publishing and how technology is shaping our future, including keynotes at the first Internet Worlds, early Macintosh Tech Conferences, Media Summit, Bonnier, Grid, Pivot, Technonomy, WPP, DLD, Naspers, TechCrunch, Mobile World, Fortune, and other industry conferences and events.

 Technology History: